A Chain-Driven, Sandwich-Legged Quadruped Robot: Design and Experimental Analysis: Design

 \subsubsection{Thermal Management}

-Off-the-shelf heat sinks were used for the abduction and hip actuators, sourced from \cite{mjbots}.
-For the knee actuators, custom-designed heat sinks were fabricated due to the significant heating of the knee actuator's motor drivers, which resulted in reduced operational uptime for the robot.
-The knee actuator's heat sink, as shown in Fig. \ref{fig:ThermalManagement}, makes contact with the MOSFETs and driver board on one side, and with the hip-to-knee coupling on the other.
-The coupling, in turn, is in contact with the knee actuator's outer shell, thereby increasing the overall thermal capacity.
-Thermal paste was applied between the MOSFETs and the heat sink, as well as between the heat sink and the hip-to-knee coupling, to enhance thermal conductivity.
-Additionally, the heat sink serves a dual purpose by protecting the previously exposed motor driver of the hip actuator from potential physical damage.
+Off-the-shelf heat sinks from \cite{mjbots} were used for the abduction and hip actuators.
+Custom-designed heat sinks were fabricated for the knee actuators, as their motor drivers overheated, reducing the robot’s uptime.
+The knee heat sink (Fig.~\ref{fig:ThermalManagement}) contacts the MOSFETs and driver board on one side and the hip-to-knee coupling on the other, which connects to the actuator’s outer shell, increasing thermal capacity.
+Thermal paste was applied at both interfaces to enhance conductivity.
+The heat sink also protects the previously exposed hip motor driver from physical damage.